Phytotherapeutics

 This section has been translated automatically.

-By definition (according to ESCOP = European Scientific Cooperative on Phytotherapy, see below.
-Phytotherapy), phytotherapeutic drugs are drugs that contain as active ingredients exclusively "plants, plant parts or plant constituents or combinations thereof, in processed or unprocessed state.
+By definition (according to ESCOP = European Scientific Cooperative on Phytotherapy, see below Phytotherapy), phytotherapeutic medicinal products are those that contain exclusively "plants, parts of plants or plant constituents or combinations thereof, in processed or unprocessed form, as active ingredients.
 Phytotherapeutics are therefore mixtures of substances and not individual substances.
 Their effect results from the sum of their ingredients.
-A chemical isolation of a single medicinal substance does not take place.
+There is no chemical isolation of a single medicinal substance.

-Classical dermatological phytotherapeutics are or were e.g. the different tars (wood tars: Pix betulina, Pix fagi, Pix juniperi, Pix pinaceae or coal tar: Pix lithanthracis or their extracts - LIquor carbonis detergens), ichthyol, podophyllin or the antipsoriatic chrysarobin which is no longer used today.
+Classical dermatological phytotherapeutics are or were e.g. the various tars (wood tars: Pix betulina, Pix fagi, Pix juniperi, Pix pinaceae or coal tar: Pix lithanthracis or their extracts - Liquor carbonis detergens), ichthyol, podophyllin or the antipsoriatic agent chrysarobin which is no longer used today.

-A number of current drugs are of plant origin, e.g. the cytostatics vincristine, vinblastine, taxol, digitoxin and atropine, but not phytotherapeutics in the strict sense, since only the isolate or its chemical modifications are used medicinally.
+Although a number of current drugs are of plant origin, e.g. the cytostatic drugs vincristine, vinblastine, taxol, digitoxin and atropine, they are not phytotherapeutics in the narrower sense, as only the isolate or its chemical modifications are used medicinally.

 Undesirable effects